 The animals age also appeared to be a factor in the levels of H2A.Z

 Older mice had higher levels of the protein in the hippocampi, a region of the brain associated with the formation of memory.

 Based on their findings, Zovkic and the other researchers suggest that higher levels of H2A.Z are associated with the hindrance of memory and less retention.

 Therefore, if aging is associated with more H2A.Z bonds, that could explain what causes age-related memory loss.

-"Identifying H2A.Z as a unique protein that is involved with memory and increases with aging could be a big deal for creating genetic or pharmaceutical therapies for age-related cognitive decline and dementia.
+"Identifying H2A.Z as a unique protein that is involved with memory and increases with aging could be a big deal for creating genetic or pharmaceutical therapies for age-related cognitive decline and forgetfulness.
 H2A.Z is a relatively specific therapeutic target."
 Says Zovkic.

 The next experiment the researchers say will be to test the theory on extremely old mice.
 If the theory holds true and they’re able to confirm it with additional follow-up studies, researchers plan to move forward with human subjects.

 The research teams ultimate goal is to find new and better therapies to prevent and treat age related memory loss.

 "We're always trying to find molecular bases for memory,and discovering how genes related to memory are turned on and off is a step in a positive direction," Zovkic concludes.